plexswap/Plexswap-Docs/products/coming-soon/new-waya-pool/README.md

 * The longer you lock, the higher the boost applied to the yield!
 Always offering a higher APY compared to flexible staking!
 * WAYA rewards are auto-compounded and will unlock, along with your staked WAYA, when your lock duration expires
 * Once staked in fixed-term staking, you cannot withdraw until the end of your lock duration.
-* IFO WAYA credit (the maximum amount of WAYA they can commit during an IFO) will be determined from the fixed-term staking pool

 **If you have WAYA locked in fixed-term staking**